 Synchronous machine: cylindrical and salient pole machines, performance, regulation and parallel operation of generators, starting of synchronous motor, characteristics; Types of losses and efficiency calculations of electric machines.

-Transformer: Single-phase transformer: equivalent circuit, phasor diagram, open circuit, and short circuit tests, regulation and efficiency; Three-phase transformers: connections, parallel operation; Auto‐transformer, Electromechanical energy conversion principles.
+Transformer: Single-phase transformer: equivalent circuit, phasor diagram, open circuit, and short circuit tests, regulation and efficiency; Three-phase transformers: connections, parallel operation; Auto‐transformer, transformer losses, Electromechanical energy conversion principles.

 5. Electrical Power System